axibase/atsd/rule-engine/README.md

 ### Forecast Thresholds

-The  [`forecast`](./functions-forecast.md#forecast) function retrieves a pre-calculated [forecast](../forecasting/README.md) for the current series.
+The  [`forecast`](./functions-forecast.md#forecast) function retrieves a precalculated [forecast](../forecasting/README.md) for the current series.
 The forecast object fields can be compared to raise an alert if the moving average deviates from the expected value by more than the specified threshold.

 ```javascript
 abs(avg() - forecast().interpolated) > 25